Planned economy: Advantages

-The government can harness land, labor, and capital to serve the economic objectives of the state.
+Supporters of a planned economy argue that the government can harness land, labor, and capital to serve the economic objectives of the state.
 Consumer demand can be restrained in favor of greater capital investment for economic development in a desired pattern.
-In international comparisons, state-socialist nations compared favorably with capitalist nations in health indicators such as infant mortality and life expectancy.
-However, the reality of this, at least regarding infant mortality, varied depending on whether official Soviet statistics or WHO definitions were used.
-In Socialist China under Mao China's growth in life expectancy between 1950 and 1980 ranks as among the most rapid sustained increases in documented global history.
+In international comparisons, supporters of a planned economy have said that state-socialist nations have compared favorably with capitalist nations in health indicators such as infant mortality and life expectancy.
+However, according to Michael Ellman, the reality of this, at least regarding infant mortality, varies depending on whether official Soviet or WHO definitions are used.

 The state can begin building massive heavy industries at once in an underdeveloped economy without waiting years for capital to accumulate through the expansion of light industry and without reliance on external financing.
 This is what happened in the Soviet Union during the 1930s when the government forced the share of gross national income dedicated to private consumption down from 80% to 50%.
 As a result of this development, the Soviet Union experienced massive growth in heavy industry, with a concurrent massive contraction of its agricultural sector due to the labor shortage.